RickStrahl/BlogPosts/2019-02/WPF-Hanging-in-Infinite-Rendering-Loop/WpfHangingInInfiniteRenderingLoop.md

 ## WPF Grid Sizing Bug in .NET 4.7.x
 Long story short, I managed to duplicate the bug by having a high scale mode and all users that reported the issue also were using high scale modes.

 But, it turns out the scale mode wasn't the actual cause of the failure, but rather a symptom which was exacerbated by scaling the display.

+The issue is related to a known problem in .NET 4.7 related to **Grid Star Sizing**.
+It's specific to applications **that are targeted at .NET 4.7.x** and hit a specific sizing issue when using Grids with `*` sizing.
+Which for most applications is probably **everywhere**.
+I know in my apps almost every screen uses some form of grid and grid column or row sizing that uses `*` for auto-widening columns.

-The problem is a bug in .NET 4.7.1 that is specific to applications **that are targeted at .NET 4.7.x** and hit a specific sizing issues.
-It's a **Grid sizing bug** caused by infinite loop entered due to a very minute rounding error.
-This bug occurs only if your application targets .NET 4.7.x - if you target 4.6.x or now 4.8.x (it's fixed there) the problem does not occur.
+The **Grid sizing bug** caused by infinite loop entered due to a very minute rounding error in the new calculation for grid sizing introduced in 4.7.x.
+This bug occurs only if your application targets .NET 4.7.x - if you target 4.6.x (which uses an older algorithm) or now pre-release 4.8.x (it's fixed there) the problem does not occur.
 So you can **target 4.6.x and run on 4.7.x** and there is no problem.
 But if you **target 4.7.x and run on 4.7.x** that's when there's a potential problem.

 The final outcome and summary of the problem is best summarized by Sam Bent from Microsoft in a [separate Github issue](https://github.com/Microsoft/dotnet/issues/604#issuecomment-463341296):